Smoking Cessation Drugs: Nicotine Replacement Products

 How Nicotine Replacement Products Work

-- Nicotine patch releases nicotine through your skin and into your bloodstream.
+- The nicotine patch releases nicotine through your skin and into your bloodstream.

 - Nicotine gum is chewed slowly, and then stored between the gum and cheek so that the nicotine can be absorbed through the lining of your mouth and into your bloodstream.